 - Assess the need for cycle parking, lockers, showers, drying room, and work with your employer to supply them;

-- Arrange events, e.g.cycling breakfasts (tax free benefit until 2013); rides; cycle maintenance sessions (your local bike shop might help); presentations;
+- Arrange events, e.g.cycling breakfasts (used to be a tax-free benefit, but sadly no longer); rides; cycle maintenance sessions (your local bike shop might help); presentations;

 - Affiliate your BUG to Cycling UK